-Although it was originally predicted that Hurricane Ian would have a major impact on St. Pete/Clearwater and the Tampa Bay region, the storm passed approximately 150 miles to our south.
+Hurricane Ian passed approximately 150 miles to our south.
 Our thoughts are with our friends in the Fort Myers Beach area, as well as other Florida communities that have been impacted.
 We are very fortunate that the effects on St. Pete/Clearwater were very mild, and all of our beaches and coastal businesses are open and welcoming visitors.

 As you enjoy America's Best Beaches, please remember to be considerate of other beachgoers, wear sunscreen, stay hydrated, and have a safe and sunny beach day.